-Our goal is to prepare students to stand firm in their faith in Jesus Christ, to be academically sound, and to be productive, responsible citizens at home, church and in our community.
-In order to carry out this goal we have developed the following discipline policies for when a student chooses to misbehave.
+We recognize that we all fall short of God's ideal in our behavior, but are committed to working alongside students and families together to deepen our students' faith.
+Our goal is to prepare students to stand firm in their faith in Jesus Christ, to be academically sound, and to be productive, responsible citizens at home, in church, and in our community.
+To carry out this goal and to provide a community of work and learning where God is honored through word and deed, we have developed the following discipline policies and procedures for when a student chooses to misbehave.